Best Free Website Monitoring Tools: 7 Options Compared for 2026

 • Status pages: 5

-• SSL monitoring: Included on all monitors
+• SSL monitoring: Included on every monitor (no per-monitor cap)

 • Commercial use: Allowed